Game-based learning: How games help children develop

 Games are good for the development of children's cognitive skills

-Games are a great way to develop children's cognitive skills.
-They learn to make connections and along the way they understand how things work.
-Playing games also helps children learn to find solutions to problems and to remember things.
+Games are a great way to... cognitive skills of children to develop.
+They learn to make connections and gradually understand how things work.
+By playing games, children also learn to find solutions to problems and to remember things.
 This contributes to their development and helps them later in life.

 Tips to encourage playing games